First-Peoples-Cultural-Council/fv-be/README.md

 ### Flake8

-Flake8 is a Python wrapper which combines several linting tools into one.
+Flake8 is a Python wrapper that combines several linting tools into one.
 More details about Flake8 can be found on [the official Flake8 GitHub page](https://github.com/PyCQA/flake8).

 The Flake8 pre-commit hook can be executed on all files with the following command: